-Relevant Information from Monetary Authority of Singapore on Anti-Money Laundering and Counter Financing of Terrorism
+Relevant Information from Monetary Authority of Singapore on Singapore Targeted Financial Sanctions

 As a member of the United Nations ('UN'), Singapore gives effect to the sanctions under the UN Security Council Resolutions.
 The sanctions are made legally binding through the Regulations issued pursuant to the UN Act ('UN Regulations').

 All persons in Singapore have to comply with the UN Regulations.
 Among other provisions, the UN Regulations prohibit persons in Singapore from dealing with UN-designated individuals and entities.
-Please refer to MAS' webpage on targeted financial sanction for more information on your obligations under the UN Regulations.
+Please refer to MAS' webpage on Targeted Financial Sanctions for more information on your obligations under the UN Regulations.
 Any breach of the regulations could subject an individual to a fine not exceeding $500,000 or to imprisonment for a term not exceeding 10 years or to both; or in any other case, to a fine not exceeding $1 million.

 You may subscribe to the AML/CFT and Targeted Financial Sanctions section of the MAS website.
 Doing so will alert you to changes to the lists of UN designated individuals and entities, and help you stay abreast of other relevant announcements, such as high risk jurisdictions identified by the Financial Action Task Force ('FATF').